A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks

-By the definition of the squared loss, letting $\lambmin(\cdot)$ denote the minimum eigenvalue of a symmetric matrix, we obtain the following bound on the decay rate of the training loss, which is independent of the learning rate of the last layer, $\betaA$:
+Using the definition $\Lossbt{t}$, we obtain the following bound by focusing on the contributions from the movement of $W_t$ (and hence it does not depend on the learning rate of the last layer, $\betaA$):

-Thus, if $\lambda_{\min}(\NTKmatWt{t})$ has a positive lower bound throughout training, \eqref{eq:rate_lower_bdd} establishes a Polyak-Lojasiewicz (PL) condition \citep{Polyak1963GradientMF, lojasiewicz1963topological}, through which one can prove that $\Lossbt{t}$ converges to zero at a linear rate.
-Under the NTK limit mentioned above, since the kernel remains fixed during training, it suffices to prove that the kernel matrix is positive \emph{definite} at initialization, which indeed holds in various settings \citep{du2019provably, du2019deep}.
-When $\alpha \geq \frac{1}{2}$, the kernel moves non-negligibly during training, and thus a uniform-in-time lower bound on $\lambda_{\min}(\NTKmatWt{t})$ is much less trivial.
+Thus, if $\lambda_{\min}(\NTKmatWt{t})$ has a positive lower bound throughout training, \eqref{eq:rate_lower_bdd} establishes a Polyak-\L ojasiewicz (PL) condition \citep{Polyak1963GradientMF, lojasiewicz1963topological}, through which one can prove that $\Lossbt{t}$ converges to zero at a linear rate.
+Under the NTK limit mentioned above, since the kernel remains fixed during training, it suffices to prove that the kernel matrix is positive definite at initialization, which indeed holds in various settings \citep{du2019deep, du2019provably}.
+When $\alpha \geq 1 / 2$, the kernel moves substantially during training, and thus a uniform-in-time lower bound on $\lambda_{\min}(\NTKmatWt{t})$ is much less trivial.
 Nonetheless, we notice that the matrix $\NTKmatWt{t}$ can be written as the Hadamard (i.e. entry-wise) product of two matrices that are both positive semi-definite, $Q_t$ and $G$.
 Thus, to show the positive-definiteness of $\NTKmatWt{t}$, we can take advantage of Oppenheim's inequality \citep{markham1986oppenheim} to write